 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

 (#11766, #13218)An HE beamformer that transmits an HE NDP Announcement frame to an HE beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include one STA Info field in the HE NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.
-An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non- AP STAs(#13711) shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed to.
+An HE beamformer that transmits an HE NDP Announcement frame to one or more HE beamformees that are non- AP STAs(#13711) shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed.
 An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield.
+An HE beamformer that transmits an HE NDP Announcement frame may include a STA Info field with an AID11 subfield value of 2047 to indicate disallowed subchannels during punctured channel operation.

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown:

 An HE beamformer that transmits an HE NDP Announcement frame shall set the RU Start Index and RU End Index subfields in a STA Info field to indicate the starting 26-tone RU and the ending 26-tone RU, respectively, of the solicited HE compressed beamforming and CQI report(#12775) (see 9.3.1.20 (VHT/HE NDP Announcement frame format)).
+For punctured channel operation, the RU Start Index and RU End Index correspond to the bandwidth before puncturing and the Disallowed Subchannel Bitmap subfield is used to indicate which tones are punctured in the HE NDP frames and in the solicited feedback.

 TGax editor: modify the following text in 27.6.3 Rules for HE sounding protocol sequences, as shown: